rubyceleste/Portfolio/README.md

 The full scripts and data for this research can be found [here.](https://github.com/PalEON-Project/RW-2-BIO/tree/master/reboot)

-## ☀️ Holocene albedo change estimated using fossil pollen data
+## ☀️Holocene albedo change estimated using fossil pollen data

 This research uses fossil pollen data from (period) to estimate Holocene albedo change.
 Present (200X-XXXX) albedo data was pulled from .... and used to create a calibration model.